 To celebrate International Women’s Day, the Business Growth Hub has produced a series of blogs to look closely at the role of women within different business sectors.
-Here, we explore what can be done to encourage more women to consider a career in the manufacturing sector.
+Here, Anne Campion, Manufacturing Lead, explores what can be done to encourage more women to consider a career in the manufacturing sector.

 “Because you've got guy parts, you're automatically a better engineer than me?”